versatica/mediasoup-website/faq.md

 Not exactly.
 [Native addons](https://nodejs.org/api/addons.html) are Node.js extensions written in C/C++ that can be loaded using `require()` as if they were ordinary Node.js modules.

 Instead, **mediasoup** launches a set of C++ child processes ([media workers](https://github.com/ibc/mediasoup/tree/master/worker)) and communicates with them by means of inter-process communication.
-This design leads to a media worker design not tiled to the internals of Node.js or V8 (which change in every new release).
+This appraoch leads to a media worker design not tiled to the internals of Node.js or V8 (which change in every new release).

 ### ORTC API?